Xilinx/VMC_Help/HDL/dsamp_ssr/README.md

 sampling rate.
 An example frame for a Vector Down Sample block configured with a sampling rate of 4 is shown below.

-Figure: Vector Down Sample with Sampling Rate of 4

 ![](./Images/xtq1538085466148.png)

 The Vector Down Sample block is realized in hardware using one of three